Mark Zuckerberg summoned for joint hearing by U.K. and Canadian parliaments

 “Over the past year, our committees have both sought evidence from a Facebook executive with sufficient authority to give an accurate account of recent failures of process, including the recent Cambridge Analytica scandal and subsequent data breaches,” the letter reads.
 “You have chosen instead to send less senior representatives, and have not yourself appeared, despite having taken up invitations from the U.S. Congress and Senate, and the European Parliament.”

 “We understand that it is not possible to make yourself available to all parliaments,” the letter continues.
 “However, we believe that your users in other countries need a line of accountability to your organisation — directly, via yourself.”
-The letter says that while the hearing will be led by the Canada and the U.K., other countries’ parliaments could join in.
+The letter says that while the hearing will be led by Canada and the U.K., other countries’ parliaments could join in.

 Both Collins and Zimmer head up the committees in their respective parliaments that are in charge of overseeing social media and digital policies.
 The U.K. Parliament already tried in March to get Zuckerberg to testify.
 This happened shortly after news broke that Facebook had failed to stop Cambridge Analytica from improperly obtaining user data and using it for ad targeting.